Virginia Woolf by Hermione Lee

 The Glory of Byzantium exhibition at the Metropolitan Museum of Art, March 11-July 6, 1997

-The Glory of Byzantium: Art and Culture of the Middle Byzantine Era, AD 843-1261 catalog of the exhibition edited by Helen C. Evans, by William D. Wixom
+The Glory of Byzantium: Art and Culture of the Middle Byzantine Era, AD 843-1261 catalog of the exhibition edited by Helen C. Evans and William D. Wixom

 André Malraux: A Biography by Curtis Cate